serhiy-t/errf/README.md

 }()
 ```
 * Doesn't affect APIs
-  * Every ErrorFlow application is scoped to a single function and doesn't leak into its API
+  * Every use of ErrorFlow is scoped to a single function and doesn't leak into its API
 * Extendable
   * Custom return types for type safety
   * Custom ErrorFlow config functions (e.g. creating a wrapper that converts errors from a third-party libraries into standard error types for internal codebase)

-## Motivation

-Gravity of the issue.

 ## Example: error handling for file gzip function